-Anxiety is a normal reaction to stressful situations.
+Anxiety, or extreme apprehension and worry, is a normal reaction to stressful situations.
 But in some cases, it becomes excessive and can cause sufferers to dread everyday situations.

 This type of steady, all-over anxiety is called Generalized Anxiety Disorder.
-Other anxiety-related disorders include panic attacks—severe episodes of anxiety which happen in response to specific triggers—and obsessive-compulsive disorder, which is marked by persistent invasive thoughts or compulsions to carry out specific behaviors (such as hand-washing).
+Other anxiety-related disorders include panic attacks—severe episodes of anxiety which happen in response to specific triggers—and obsessive-compulsive disorder, which is marked by persistent intrusive thoughts or compulsions to carry out specific behaviors (such as hand-washing).

 Anxiety so frequently co-occurs with depression that the two are thought to be twin faces of one disorder.
 Like depression, it strikes twice as many females as males.